 Cooler temperatures in the winter are appreciated, and this will help to encourage flowering the next year.
 Good air circulation is also vital for this plant.

-- 'Feugo' - Slightly rarer, this form is known for the deep red foliage that develops when the plant gets enough sun.
-They also grow in densely forming clumps.
+- 'Feugo' features deep red foliage when the plant gets enough sun.